Paikea: 's shame

 Some tellings also say Uenuku had built a canoe for his 70 sons and set about to do their hair with sacred combs for the first voyage, or that Ruatapu was about to use Uenuku's own sacred comb rather than Kahutia's.
 Either way, Ruatapu is told he cannot use any sacred comb because of his heritage, and is shamed.

-In other accounts, the rebuke came when Ruatapu dared to walk on the roof of Uenuku's crib.
+In other accounts, the rebuke came when Ruatapu dared to walk on the roof of Uenuku's house.

 's revenge

 Angry and ashamed at his father's disparaging comments, he lured Kahutia-te-rangi and a large number of the other noble sons of Uenuku into a canoe the next day and took them out to sea.
 He had hid the bailer somewhere onshore prior, and as soon as they were far enough he unplugged a preformed hole on the canoe flooring, drowning all members aboard - apart from Kahutia-te-rangi who recited an incantation invoking his ancestor Tangaroa, or the goddess Moakuramanu, to call forth a whale (usually considered to be a southern humpback whale - paikea to carry him ashore.
 Kahutia-te-rangi was the sole survivor of his brother's evildoing and assumed the name Paikea as a memorial of the assistance he received from the whale.

 In some versions, Kahutia-te-rangi himself transformed into the whale.
 In some tellings Ruatapu simply slays everybody with a spear once they're out at sea - again with the exception of Paikea who takes to the oceans and is saved by the gods.